john0248/UFOs/README.md

 ![image](filters.png)

-## Summary:

-The summary addresses one drawback of this webpage:
-1. case sensivtive
-2. if you use the date, it must be exactly date within the data to get a result.

-The summary addresses two additional recommendations for further development:
-1. Allow a user to see what years are covered within the dataset.
+The website is fun and a great start for Dana.
+A few changes could be made if she wishes to keep the site up for any length of time.

+Current drawbacks to the webpage:
+1. The filters are case sensitive.
+Currently the filters are setup to read exactly from the data JavaScript file.
+Meaning if the data in the file has city in lower case (bakersfield) it will not give a result if (Bakersfield) is used.
+2. A similar theme comes when we use the date filter.
+We must use an exact date to get a result.
+A user may not have an exact date a sighting was seen.
+This really reduces the use of the date filter’s usefulness for the user.

+After play on the website, here are a couple of changes I would recommend:
+1. Adjust the filtering to remove the case sensitive issue.
+Maybe even allow the search to auto suggest a selection based on what is being written into the field.
+2. Another possible selection feature would be date ranges instead of a single date.
+This could allow a user to grab more information at one time.